November 12, 2015

 They did manager to sneak in one Chickenfoot song, “Bigfoot.”
-And no Hagar show could be complete without the 15 minutes later than the riffing “Heavy Metal.”
+And no Hagar show could be complete without the riffing “Heavy Metal.”

 Anthony got to play slap bass a little bit before “Mas Tequila.”
 A roadie handed Hagar what appeared to be a t-shirt cannon during the song, but it only shot out red streamers over the crowd.
 Cardboard cutouts of Sammy were also marched down the isles to the edge of the stage, and he signed them.
 He later admitted that it was not planned by him.

 Hagar said that they don’t do encores, they just stay on the stage.
 Hagar then gave a heartfelt talk to the entire auditorium.
 “I’m getting old.
 But I’m not too old to do this because I love it.
 It’s in my heart.”

 Hagar and Johnson were the only ones onstage.
 Hagar spoke highly of Johnson and said, “James Brown is Soul Brother #1, Vic Johnson is Soul Brother #2.”
 Hagar knew this was James Brown’s hometown.
 They even ended the night with “I Feel Good” being played through the PA system.
 Johnson and Hagar began “Higher” and performed an almost acoustic version of the song.

 Anthony and Bonham came back out, and they finished the “encore” with “Cabo Wabo” and “Rock And Roll.”
 The band all gave a bow and walked off the stage